saylordotorg/course_econ102/Unit04.md

+---
+layout: default
+title: "ECON102: Principles of Macroeconomics"
+course_description: "An exploration of the factors that impact the overall performance of economies.
+The course focuses on public policies helping and hindering the achievement of intended outcomes, such as reducing unemployment or increasing trade."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Aggregate Demand and Supply** <span id="4"></span> *Since macroeconomics studies the whole economy, it looks at the main forces affecting growth, inflation, and unemployment by aggregating, or